monyratha/ip-location-lookup-tool/README.md

    python app.py
    ```
 5. Open `http://localhost:8080` (or the port set in `.env`) in your browser.

+Optional: visit `/connections` in the UI to add MySQL connection details.
+Once
+configured you can fetch IP data from any table on the main page.

 Processed files are saved under `results/` and cached IP data is stored in the database defined by `DB_FILE`.